 The primary reason the newscasts of so many stations sound the same is that these casts are using identical scripts, scripts written by wire news services.
 This is the practice known as "rip 'n' read."
 The name comes from the days when wire-service stories came into the newsroom on a bulky, teletype machine that spat out the stories onto a large roll of paper.
 An anchor would rip the story off the roll and read it on the air.

 "Rip 'n' read" was a necessary evil in those days due to the lack of time that often existed between when the story finished printing and when the anchor had to go on the air.
 Even then, however, it was expected that anchors would rewrite wire copy if time was available.
 The reasons for rewriting are manifold: to emphasize elements of the story that are particularly relevant to the station's audience; to create a newscast in which stories flow seamlessly one into another; to avoid repetition of the same wording in subsequent newscasts; and even to correct errors and faults of style in the wire copy itself.
-These reasons are just as important today, when many newsrooms have the wires fed directly into personal computers on which stories can be edited before being sent to a printer.
+These reasons are just as important today, when the wires are fed directly into personal computers on which stories can be edited before being read off a screen in the studio.

 News directors should demand that wire copy be rewritten whenever time allows.
 This would, however, require leadership by example, and far too many news directors themselves partake of "rip 'n' read."
 I was reminded of this fact through a recent scan of the airwaves while I was in my car during morning drive, when many news directors have their anchor shifts.

 I turned the dial to an AM news-talk station to hear the lead story, which concerned the decision of an area school district to require students at certain schools to wear uniforms.
 I knew the story quite well, for I had already heard the identical script read five minutes earlier during the news segment of an FM morning-zoo show.
 I heard the script again that morning on another AM station and another FM station.